top of page

 Dale Earnhardt prepares to climb into his Corvette during practice for the 2001 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)

-in 2001 NASCAR's Dale Earnhardt Drove in his only Rolex 24 at Daytona, finishing fourth overall and second in the GTS class behind his Corvette team car.
-Earnhardt's co-drivers that year included his son, Dale Earhnhardt Jr.
+In 2001, NASCAR's Dale Earnhardt participated in his only Rolex 24 at Daytona.
+He finished fourth overall and second in the GTS class behind his Corvette team car.
+His co-drivers that year included his son, Dale Earnhardt Jr. It was a special moment for the family.

 Dale Earnhardt Jr. and Tony Stewart talk in the pits before the 2004 Rolex 24 at Daytona.
 (Photo by Brian Cleary/bcpix.com)